 Of course women sometimes fall for their guy friends, which may put the relationship in an awkward place.
 However, it's primarily women who complain of wanting male buddies, but having guy friend after guy friend eventually try to date or sleep with them.
 There are guys who are wary and guarded because their female friends keep making passes at them, but they're much more rare.
 So this article will focus on the female perspective, though if you're a guy a lot of the ideas will work just as well for you.

 What this article will and won't cover

-This article will focus on friendships that start platonic and hopefully stay that way.
+This article will focus on friendships with straight men that start platonic and hopefully stay that way.
 It won't get into how to shift into a friendship with someone you used to date or hook up with.
-It also won't cover the issues that can crop up when you're trying to build opposite-sex friendships with gay guys.
+It also won't cover the issues that can crop up when you're trying to build opposite sex friendships with gay guys.
 That's a different set of dynamics.

 Stuff to know ahead of time